bgolab/JustPicoBasic/builds/readme.txt

 Known issues
 ------------
--INPUT consts is broken due to collission with INPUT keyword (to be fixed, actually the INPUT/OUTPUT will be renamed to IN/OUT) in 1.0b46NW)
+-INPUT constant is broken due to collission with INPUT keyword (to be fixed, actually the INPUT/OUTPUT will be renamed to IN/OUT) in 1.0b46NW)
 workaround: use 0 instead of INPUT

 PICO builds release notes